Adrian Sampson

-Adrian David Sampson (born October 7, 1991) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
-He previously played in MLB for the Seattle Mariners and Texas Rangers, and in the KBO League for the Lotte Giants.
+Adrian David Sampson (born October 7, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Texas Rangers, and Chicago Cubs, and in the KBO League for the Lotte Giants.

 High school and college

 Sampson attended Skyline High School in Sammamish, Washington.
 In July 2009, Sampson had Tommy John surgery, which caused him to miss his senior season.
 After not receiving any college baseball scholarships, Sampson attended Bellevue College.
 After going 4–2 with a 2.36 earned run average (ERA), Sampson was drafted by the Florida Marlins in the 16th round of the 2011 Major League Baseball draft.
 He did not sign with the Marlins and returned to Bellevue.
 In 2012, he went 13–0 with a 1.36 ERA and 107 strikeouts.

 Professional career

 Pittsburgh Pirates

 Sampson was drafted by the Pittsburgh Pirates in the fifth round of the 2012 Major League Baseball draft and signed with the Pirates.
 He made his professional debut that season with the State College Spikes.
 He started nine of 11 games and had a 2.95 ERA.

 Sampson played the 2013 season with the Bradenton Marauders, finishing 5-8 with a 5.14 ERA in 140 innings.
 He started the 2014 season with the Altoona Curve.
 In July he was selected to play in the Eastern League All-Star Game, but was forced to sit out the game by the Pirates.
 In August he was promoted to the Triple-A Indianapolis Indians after posting a 2.55 ERA with Altoona.
 Overall, he went 11–6 with a 2.96 ERA and 109 strikeouts.